dio-gh/pngpacker/README.md

 ## Usage

 The script is self-contained, so you only really need `pngpacker.py` from this repo.
 The before packing and after unpacking files *should be* the same, down to the bit.
-Source: tried it with a couple files and compared hashes, plus a healthy side of trust me bro.
+Source: tried it on a couple files and compared hashes, with a healthy side of trust me bro.

 ```txt
 Syntax: pngpacker.py <option> infile [outfile]